Brandino8/labcodes/README.md

 - Matlab folder has all the code for processing series data after consolidation
 - Python folder has the gui for hBN thickness measurement
-- Data folder has traning set for SVM algrithm
+- Data folder has traning set for SVM algrithm.

 ### What we will have in the future